Octagon house: Architectural style

 The house was inspired by Fowler's book, and is a good example of his theories put into practice.
 Features which are directly linked to his ideas, apart from the octagonal plan, are the central spiral staircase, symmetrical arrangement of rooms with interconnecting doors, the verandas running all round the building, and the flat roof surmounted by a cupola.
 In accordance with Fowler's theories, the detailing is relatively plain for the period.
 Openings are simply framed by moldings.
 The covered verandas lack excess detail, having modest turned balustrade spindles and supporting posts.
 The decorative effect of the house comes from the basic design features: the octagonal shape and the external verandas.

 There are four generously sized rooms on each floor, nearly 18 foot square, with connecting doors all round.
 The subsidiary rooms are less satisfactory, being triangular.
 The arrangement of rooms is rigidly the same on all floors because the partition walls are of 9 in brickwork, so they must stack one above the other.
 The central spiral stair is compact, but leaves one side of the house without direct access to the landings, so there are bedrooms only accessible through another bedroom - in the worst case, through two other bedrooms.
-The drawbacks of this arrangement are again a legacy of Fowler's influence, an unwillingness to sacrifice spaciousness in the rooms to sensible circulation arrangements.
 Fowler's own house had external staircases and the verandas were used for circulation and access to the rooms.